bishan-batel/grapher-3d/README.md

 the enviorment the server needs to run (ex.
 Ubuntu with JDK 17).
-The java portion of my program does not need Docker, as all you need is Netbeans & JDK 11, but because of the tools I used to build the website (Rust, Typescript, NodeJs, and Web-Sys) it is easier for both you (The Don), as well as the ~~idiots~~ respectful IB moderators ( :] ) to only have to download Docker to get these dependicies to run the program rather than managing downloading these other things.
+The java portion of my program does not need Docker, as all you need is Netbeans & JDK 11, but because of the tools I used to build the website (Rust, Typescript, NodeJs, and Web-Sys) it is easier for both you to only have to download Docker to get these dependicies to run the program rather than managing downloading these other things (also allows for easier cleanup because once your done all you need to do is uninstall docker and not 50 other things).

 > <https://docs.docker.com/desktop/mac/install/>